maraab23/ggseqplot/README.md

 -   `ggstrqeplot` (based on transitions rates computed with `TraMineR::seqtrate`)
 -   `ggseqiplot` (equivalent to `TraMineR::seqIplot`)
+-   `ggseqfplot` (equivalent to `TraMineR::seqfplot`)
 -   `ggseqrplot` (equivalent to `TraMineR::seqrplot`)
 -   `ggseqrfplot` (equivalent to `TraMineRextras::seqplot.rf`)

 The documentation (including vignettes) is still very much **work in progress**.
-While I am working on these, it is very likely that the existing functions will be slightly revised and extended.
+While I am working on these, it is very likely that the existing functions will be revised and possibly extended.

-If you have preferences which plot types should be added, [create an issue](https://github.com/maraab23/ggseqplot/issues/new) on github or send me an [email](mailto:marcel.raab@ifb.uni-bamberg.de?subject=ggseqplot%3A%20feature%20request).
+If you have change requests or find errors, [create an issue](https://github.com/maraab23/ggseqplot/issues/new) on github or send me an [email](mailto:marcel.raab@ifb.uni-bamberg.de?subject=ggseqplot%3A%20feature%20request).